SWC-OSG-Workshop/2015-10-27-duke/novice/git/01-backup.md

 {:class="in"}

-(Please use your own name and email address instead of Dracula's, and please make sure you choose an editor that's actually on your system, such as `notepad` on Windows.)
+(Please use your own name and email address instead of Dracula's, and please make sure you choose an editor that's actually on your system, such as `nano`, `vi` or `emacs`).

 Git commands are written `git verb`, where `verb` is what we actually want it to do.
 In this case,
 we're telling Git: